ppy/osu-wiki/wiki/Article_styling_criteria/Formatting/en.md

 ### Outdated articles

-*Notice to translators: English articles with this tag should be avoided.*
+*Notice to translators: Avoid translating English articles with this tag.*

 Translated articles that are outdated must use the `outdated` mark when the English variant is updated.
 English articles may also become outdated when the content they contain is misleading or no longer relevant.
 For example: